GiulioRossetti/cdlib/docs/installing.rst

 PyPi package
 ^^^^^^^^^^^^

-To simplify the installation process, the default installation does not include optional dependencies (e.g., ``graph-tool``).
+The default installation does not include optional dependencies (e.g., ``graph-tool``) to simplify the installation process.
 If you need them, you can install them manually or run the following command:

 .. code-block:: python